-Take advantage of the fact that your dog loves to eat and give him a water-rich treat, or at least a cold one.
-You can be creative with this step, just be careful not to feed your dog something he shouldn’t eat.
+Take advantage of the fact that your dog loves food, and give him a water-rich, cold treat.
+You can be creative here, just be careful not to feed him something he shouldn’t eat.

-If your dog loves water, nothing beats a pool on a warm day.
-However, you need to have a product that’s made specifically for dogs and won’t tear or leak while Fido jump in and out of the water.
+If your dog loves water, nothing beats cooling off in a pool on a warm day.
+However, you need to get one that’s made specifically for dogs, so it won’t tear or leak while your pup jumps in and out of the water.

-That being said, pools aren’t a good fit for dogs who are afraid of water.
+That said, pools aren’t a good fit for dogs who are afraid of water.

 9. Brush Your Dog Regularly

-Brushing your dog in the heat of summer can help tremendously, especially if he has a heavy coat.
-When you groom your dog, you help him get rid of loose hair and knots that suffocate the skin and prevent ventilation.
+Brushing your dog in the heat of summer can help tremendously, especially if he’s got a heavy coat.
+When you groom your dog, you’re helping him get rid of loose hair and knots that can suffocate the skin and prevent ventilation.

-During the summer, daily grooming is necessary to keep Fido cool.
-Therefore, take a few minutes each day to brush your dog, and don’t let excess fur and tangles accumulate.
+Therefore, take a few minutes each day to brush your pup, and don’t let excess fur and tangles accumulate.

 10. Don’t Shave Your Dog

-Not only your dog’s coat helps to trap cool air, but shaving Fido during the summer can actually expose him to sunburns and other sun damage.
-Unless your dog hair is matted, there’s no good reason to shave him.
+Our pets’ coats not only help them to trap cool air, but shaving them during the summer can actually lead to sunburns, and other sun damage.
+Unless your dog’s hair is seriously matted, there’s no good reason to shave him.

-On the other hand, dogs that don’t shed such as Maltese, Shih Tzu, and Yorkshire should get a shorter summer cut to prevent knots.
-And try to use a pet sunscreen on exposed areas such as your dog’s nose and ears.
+With one exception — dog breeds that don’t shed like Maltese, Shih Tzu, and Yorkshire should get a shorter summer cut to prevent knots.
+But make sure to use a natural pet sunscreen on exposed areas, such as your dog’s nose and ears.

-I already talked about how a self-cooling mat prevents your dog from overheating in his kennel, but there are many cooling products for dogs besides that.
+As I mentioned before, you can use a cooling mat to prevent your dog from overheating in his kennel, but there are many other cooling products available as well.

-I’m talking about cooling collars, cooling jackets, and even cooling bandanas.
-These products can really come in handy when it starts to warm up.
+From cooling collars to cooling jackets, and even cooling bandanas.
+These items can come in really handy when it starts to warm up.

-Also, while not a cooling product per se, dog booties are a great way to protect your dog paws from the hot ground.
+Also, while they’re not actually cooling products, dog booties and paw waxes are both great ways to protect your dog paw pads from the hot ground.

-12. Don’t Leave Your Dog In The Car
+12. Never, Ever Leave Your Dog in a Hot Car

-Dogs should never be left in a car alone, even when it’s not really that hot outside.
-An 80 degrees temperature can easily go up to 99 degrees inside a vehicle within 10 minutes.
-So keep your pup safe.
+Dogs should never be left in a car alone, even when it doesn’t seem to be that hot outside.
+On an 80-degree day, the temperature in a car can easily go up to 99 degrees within 10 minutes.
+Be sure to keep that in mind.